Can You Do Eyelashes Out of Your House?

 • A salon venue has safe, designated parking.
 If a client's vehicle is damaged or stolen while at your home, that opens up a whole host of other legal issues.

 For these reasons, a salon increases client comfort and service cleanliness.
 It's also easier to integrate retail into your lash business since a salon has space and a setting primed for sales of products that will help your clients.
+Client retention and referrals are essential for lash artists.
+Even if you're legally able to offer services from your home, consider the professionalism of the environment and how that affects your clients' comfort before setting up a home salon.

 Leave a comment